Etosha Safari Lodge

 The chalet was a bit more rustic than I’d remembered and on hindsight an extra day or two at Mushara and less time here may have been the better option, but the Etosha Safari Lodge is quite good.
 The main gripe was that everywhere else we stayed had mesh netting covering the doors and windows to keep out unwanted visitors, especially mosquitoes.

 The units at the Safari Lodge don’t have any protection whatsoever and everything from insects and spiders to small reptiles and scorpions, could easily sneak in through the gaps under the doors, amongst other places.
-There was a mosquito net but it had a hole in it etc. Also, the curtains where fitted are totally see through, front and back, with none at all on the shower room and separate toilet.
-Ideal though if you want to wave to staff or passing guests while getting ready for example!
+There was a mosquito net but it had holes in it.
+Also, the curtains where fitted are totally see through, front and back, with none at all on the shower room windows and those of the separate toilet.
+Ideal though if you want to wave to staff or passing guests while getting ready or `seeing a friend off to the coast!`

-The uphill stroll for dinner may prove too much for some of the less-able guests if they’re staying at either end, especially in the heat.
+The uphill stroll for dinner may prove too much for some less-able guests if they’re staying at either end, especially in the heat.
 Walking back down the path is less of a problem though, but there are plenty of snakes here.
-Although we didn't spot any??, a distinct slithery trail had been left along the path on our first night.
-We saw it when returning after dinner on the first night had us scanning the undergrowth on either side. (to edit)*
+Although we didn't spot any, we saw a distinct slithery trail along the path on our way back from dinner on our first night which had us scanning the undergrowth on either side with headtorches.

-Each chalet has its own walled seating area at the rear which looks onto open woodland and colourful birds can be seen flitting about the branches when the temperature is cooler etc. (to edit)*
+Each chalet has its own walled seating area at the rear which looks onto open woodland and colourful birds can be seen flitting about the branches, especially early morning or late afternoon when the temperature is cooler.

 Further information on Namibia and additional images taken there can be found on Clydeside Images.com.
 Utilise the blog`s search box or the `Overseas-Namibia` fly-out label on the right-hand side of the blog page.
 Please bear in mind that my Stock Photography Archive has even more shots taken in Namibia.
 If you wish to purchase any image(s) please email using the Contact Form and I will respond at the earliest opportunity.